raygj/vault-content/use-cases/encryption-transit/Vault Transit Backend Demo Walkthrough.md

 The original text from the web form is returned

-# Appendix - Extra Stuff That Of Interest
+# Appendix - Extra Stuff Of Interest

 ## Script to take input of data to encode and set as env var
 https://linuxhint.com/bash_base64_encode_decode/